-Buckhart Trail to Cooper Canyon Falls is a 5.2 mile lightly trafficked out and back trail located near Mt Wilson, CA that features a waterfall and is rated as moderate.
+Buckhart Trail to Cooper Canyon Falls is a 5.2 mile lightly trafficked out and back trail located near Mt Wilson, California that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash